cisco/ChezScheme/README.md

  * AArch64 support

- * Portable bytes (pb) support, which is mainly useful for bootstrapping a build on any supported platform
+ * Portable bytes (pb) support, which is mainly useful for bootstrapping a build on any supported platform, but can also be linked with libffi for full functionality without code generation or run-time code modification

  * Unboxed floating-point arithmetic and flvectors